-Plants belonging to the Chelidonium genus are weedy hardy perennials or biennials that reach an height of between 60 cm and 1.2 m.
+Plants belonging to the Chelidonium genus are weedy hardy perennials or biennials.
+They tend to reach an height of between 60 cm and 1.2 m (2 to 4 feet).

-They have green leaves and yellow flowers from spring to summer.
+They have green leaves, and bloom with yellow flowers from spring to summer.

-Common names for members of this genus include Celandine poppy, Tetterwort, Celandine and Greater Celandines.
+Some common names for members of this genus include Celandine poppy, Tetterwort, Celandine, and Greater Celandines.

 Chelidonium majus by Mick Talbot.